tdwg/bdq/tg2/_build_review/templates/guide/users/users-header.md

 * **skos:prefLabel:** - the human readable label spelled out in words (e.g. "Validation dwc:basisOfRecord` `Not Empty").
 The prefLabel is expected to support translations, screen readers and other means for improving accessibility for humans in the identification of a Test.
 * **Versioned IRI:** - the means for software to identify the Test (e.g. https://rs.tdwg.org/bdqtest/terms/version/ac2b7648-d5f9-48ca-9b07-8ad5879a2536-2023-09-17)).
 The Versioned IRI is the definitive identifier for a particular version of a Test and is intended for use by software.

 The Quick Reference Guide also identifies whether a Test operates on `Single Records` or a `Multi Record` (a dataset).
-A brief description of what the Test is intended to do follows, with a more detailed description for implementers, consisting of `Expected Response`, `Information Elements` `Acted Upon` and `Consulted`, any `Parameters` that could change the behavior of the Tests, default values for any `Parameters` or `bdq:sourceAuthority` consulted by the Test.
+A brief description of what the Test is intended to do follows, with a more detailed description for implementers, consisting of `Expected Response`, `Information Elements` `Acted Upon` and `Consulted`, any `Parameters` that could change the behavior of the Tests, default values for any `Parameters` or `bdqval:sourceAuthority` consulted by the Test.

 Two Examples of Test data input and output are provided to illustrate opposing behaviors of the Test.
 For `Validation` Tests, one example provides a `Response.result`="COMPLIANT", the other "NOT_COMPLIANT".
 See the [BDQ Implementer's Guide](../implementers/index.md) for information about data for Conformance Testing of Test implementations.